techthumb1/techthumb1/README.md

 My name is Jason!
 I am passionate about Data Science, Deep Learning, and AI for Medical, with a background in business and finance.
 I am interested in developing meaningful models, solving complex solutions, learning from others, and sharing my knowledge.

-- ⏮️ I previously worked on ...Credit Card Fraud Detector
+- ⏮️ I previously worked on ...Image Based Diagnostic Assistant
-- 👨🏾‍💻 I’m currently working on ...Image Based Diagnostic Assistant
+- 👨🏾‍💻 I’m currently working on ...Fantasy Sports Optimizer
 - 🌱 I’m currently learning ...AI for Medicine
 - 🧩 I’m looking to collaborate on ...Open to any projects
 - 🤔 I’m looking for help with ...Cloud Computing